Leontius, Hypatius and Theodulus

 Upon their arrival in the city, a stranger met them and invited them to his house, where he lavishly hosted the travelers.
 Learning that their hospitable host was St Leontius, they fell on their knees and asked him to enlighten them with faith in the True God.
 They were baptized there, and when Leontius prayed over them calling on the Name of the Most Holy Trinity, a luminous cloud overshadowed the newly baptized and poured forth rain.
 The remaining soldiers in search of their commander arrived in Tripoli, where the governor Adrian had also arrived.
-Learning what had happened, he order Leontius, Hypatius and Theodolus to be brought to him.
+Learning what had happened, he ordered Leontius, Hypatius and Theodolus to be brought to him.
 After threatening them with torture and death, he demanded that they renounce Christ and offer sacrifice to the Roman gods.

 All three firmly confessed their faith in Christ.
 Hypatius was put under a column and raked with iron claws, and Theodolus was mercilessly beaten with rods.
 Seeing the steadfastness of these saints, they beheaded them.
 After torture, they sent Leontius to prison.
 In the morning he came before the governor.
 Adrian tried to entice him with honors and rewards, but accomplishing nothing, he gave him over to new tortures.
 Leontius was suspended head downwards from a pillar with a heavy stone about his neck, but nothing could make him renounce Christ.
 The governor gave orders to beat the sufferer with rods until he died.
 They then threw Leontius' body outside the city, but Christians reverently buried it near Tripoli.

 The deaths of these martyrs occurred between 70 and 79.
 The accusation against St. Leontius and his sufferings and death are recorded on tin tablets prepared by the court scribe (commentarisius).
 These tablets were placed at the grave.